rexsys/TradingBSCETH/README.md

 Make sure you are in the directory of the script before you run it. type : python main.pyc
 Open finder, then click Applications —> Python 3.7 folder to expand it.
 There should be a file called 'Install Certificated.command', double click the file to run it.
 It will open another popup terminal window and show below command execution output text.
 Once it is complete close it and run the bot.
-25. For any help please add in to our https://t.me/TradingBSCETH group

 Android
 1. Install Termux https://play.google.com/store/apps/details?id=com.termux&hl=en&gl=US